Field Sets - Concatenation

 Create the Geo | Year-Retail Season Concatenation | Format | Size | Audio Details | Creative ID Concatenated Field

-- If the field does not exist in the field set: Click the
+1. If the field does not exist in the field set: Click the plus (+) icon to create a new field and enter the Name (required).

-- Select the Field Names from the drop down menu or begin typing in the Field line.
+5. Select the field Names from the drop down menu or begin typing in the Field line.

 User Experience